OTDA Home Programs & Services Refugee Services Information for Providers

 - Refugee Services Service Providers Handbook – A guide for providers on navigating the elements and milestones involved in sustaining a Refugee Services program.
 It contains information regarding contract development and execution, as well as best practices for maintaining case records and generating reports.

-- Refugee Services Staff Organization Chart - Staff names and contact information.
+- Bureau of Refugee Services Staff Organization Chart - Staff names.

 - Population Report - Information on the number of refugees resettled in New York State.

-- Frequently asked Questions - Questions that agencies funded by BRIA, or agencies interested in being funded by BRIA, might have about the day-to day operation of running an OTDA/BRIA-funded program.
+- Frequently Asked Questions - Questions that agencies funded by or are interested in being funded by OTDA's' Bureau of Refugee Services programs might have about the day-to day operation of running the programs.

-- Policy Directives - Provide local social services districts (LSSD) and other interested parties informed about current OTDA program policy and procedures impacting OTDA programs.
+- Policy Directives - Provide local social services districts (LSSD) and other interested parties information about current OTDA program policy and procedures impacting OTDA programs.

-- RHIN - A national collaborative partnership that has created a database of quality multilingual, public health resources for those providing care to resettled refugees and asylees.
-Resources include:
+- Health Reach - A national collaborative partnership that has created a database of free multilingual, multicultural health information and patient education materials for those working with or providing services to individuals with limited English proficiency.

-- New York State Education Department (NYSED) Dignity for All Students Act - The New York State's Dignity for All Students Act (The Dignity Act) seeks to provide the State's public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus and/or at a school function.
+- New York State’s Dignity for All Students Act - The Dignity for All Students Act (The Dignity Act) seeks to provide the State's public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property, a school bus and/or at a school function.

-- Don't Hate Be Kind - Is a PSA that was created by OTDA in conjunction with the Refugee School Impact Grant Program whose primary focus was to enhance the prevention and responses to hate crimes based on race, religion, sexual preference, country of origin, and native language.
+- Don't Hate Be Kind - Is a PSA that was created by OTDA in conjunction with the Refugee School Impact Grant Program.
+The PSA’s goal is to promote kindness regardless of where we are from or what we look like.

 This page contains links to PDF documents.
 Download Acrobat Reader to view these documents.